Funding and Schemes

 Conditionality

 To receive a payments previously under the Basic Payment Scheme (BPS) a variety of regulations on the environment, climate change, good agricultural condition of land, public, animal, plant health and animal welfare must have been followed.
 This system was known as Cross Compliance.
-Cross Compliance/ Greening is to be known as Conditionality.
+Cross Compliance/ Greening is now known as Conditionality.

 Conditionality sets the baseline requirements for those in receipt of CAP payments, and replaces the “cross compliance” requirements in the previous CAP.
 Conditionality relates to the climate and the environment, public health, animal health and plant health, and animal welfare.